Jeep Wagoneer (WS): Trims

-Both the Wagoneer and the Grand Wagoneer are offered in three trim levels: Series I, Series II, and Series III.
-Another trim level, Obsidian, is exclusive to the Grand Wagoneer.
+The Wagoneer is offered in four trim levels: Series I, Series II, Carbide, and Series III.
+Meanwhile, the Grand Wagoneer is offered in five trim levels: Series I, Series II, Obsidian, Series III, and Series III Obsidian.
+All trim levels are offered with the Standard or Long Wheelbase "L."

 Features

-The fifth generation UConnect 5 infotainment suite is available in either 10.1" in the Wagoneer or 12" in the Grand Wagoneer, both of which have high resolution displays.
+The fifth-generation UConnect 5 infotainment suite is available 10.1" in the Wagoneer, or 12" in the Grand Wagoneer.
 Other features include Amazon Alexa, wireless Apple CarPlay, and Android Auto smartphone integration, SiriusXM Satellite Radio with 360L, SiriusXM Travel Link services, and SiriusXM-powered UConnect Guardian.
-An integrated virtual assistant is also available as an option.

 There are two McIntosh premium audio systems available on the Wagoneer and Grand Wagoneer: a 19-speaker system with 950-watt amplifier and 10" subwoofer, and a larger 23-speaker McIntosh system with 1,375-watt amplifier and 12" subwoofer.

 Both the Wagoneer and Grand Wagoneer feature several standard screens, with several more screens being available as options.
-These include a standard digital instrument cluster, a central touchscreen infotainment system, and an interactive front passenger touchscreen display integrated into the woodgrain on the passenger side of the dashboard, and allowing the passenger to stream music wirelessly to the vehicle's audio system via Bluetooth, view the GPS navigation map, and send directions directly to the central touchscreen display.
-The display features a special coating that is only viewable to the passenger, as not to distract the driver while the vehicle is in motion.
+These include a standard digital instrument cluster, a central touchscreen infotainment system, and an interactive front passenger touchscreen display integrated into the woodgrain on the passenger side of the dashboard and allowing the passenger to stream music wirelessly to the vehicle's audio system via Bluetooth, view the GPS navigation map, and send directions directly to the central touchscreen display.
+The display features a special coating that is only viewable to the passenger, so as not to distract the driver while the vehicle is in motion.
 Several models also feature a touchscreen control panel for the rear seat climate controls, as well as a dual-screen rear seat entertainment system that allows rear seat passengers to connect their own external devices via HDMI or Bluetooth, connect to the Internet, view entertainment from Amazon, and play integrated games via the seatback-mounted displays.